Jey-Cee/ioBroker.deconz/README.md

 [![NPM](https://nodei.co/npm/iobroker.deconz.png?downloads=true)](https://nodei.co/npm/iobroker.deconz/)

 ## Notice
-No Support for Beta Versions of deConz
+No Support for Beta/Pre-release Versions of deConz.

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 Required js-controller version >2.x.x, Required node.js >= 10.x.x